PartIR: Composing SPMD Partitioning Strategies for Machine Learning: :Core

 \subsubsection{Program equivalences}

 \partir propagation is built around program equivalences that involve \coreloop and \coreslice instructions. \Cref{fig:matmul-examples} presents three admissible program equivalences for a matrix multiplication.
 The first two rewrite a matrix multiplication as a tiling loop with a smaller multiplication inside.
-The last one introduces a new form of attribute accompanying the loop, a \inlc{#sum} action attribute.
-This signifies that the results of each iteration of the loop should be reduced, as we are slicing the operands on their contracting dimension.\footnote{We assume addition here, but our implementation supports \inlc{#sum<@f>} custom reductions for any associative reduction \inlc{@f}.} These equivalences are justified as linear algebra homomorphisms, with the monoidal structure being stacking for the first two and addition for the last one.
+The last one introduces the \inlc{#sum} action attribute accompanying the loop.
+This signifies that the results of each iteration of the loop should be reduced, as the operands are sliced on their contracting dimension.\footnote{\partir{} supports custom reductions for any associative reduction function.}

-To allow us to implement the rewriting code once and for all, for all operators, we equip \partir with a {\em tile-mapping registry} (TMR) that enables a concise encoding of linear algebra homomorphisms as maps between tiling and reduction attributes.
+To allow us to implement the rewriting code once for all operators, we use a {\em tile-mapping registry} (TMR).
 The TMR contains, for every tensor operation with $n$ inputs, a set of specifications of the form

 where $t^\bot$ stands for an optional tiling action, while $\sigma$ stands for an arbitrary action (including \inlc{#sum}).
 StableHLO ops and our loops may return multiple results, hence the generalized form $\sigma_1,\ldots,\sigma_k$.
-One such specification asserts that a given operation can be rewritten as a loop with action(s) $\sigma_1,\ldots,\sigma_k$ if we slice its operands according to $t_1^\bot,\ldots,t_n^\bot$ (a missing action implies no slicing).

-We give below the entries for \inlc{matmul} (corresponding to the three equivalences from Figure~\ref{fig:matmul-examples}) and for an element-wise \opadd operation that, unsurprisingly, asserts that tiling its result requires tiling its operands in the same way:
+Each such specification asserts that a given operation can be rewritten as a loop with action(s) $\sigma_1,\ldots,\sigma_k$ if we slice its operands according to $t_1^\bot,\ldots,t_n^\bot$ (a missing action implies no slicing).
+For example, these are the entries for \inlc{matmul} (corresponding to the equivalences from Figure~\ref{fig:matmul-examples}) and for an element-wise \opadd operation that asserts that tiling its result requires tiling its operands in the same way:

-It turns out that this abstraction (similar to {\em split annotations}~\cite{palkar+:splitannotations}) is sufficient to capture a wide variety of equivalences, and for substantially more complex ops, e.g. convolutions, scatter and gather, dynamic slices, and reshapes.
+It turns out that this abstraction (similar to {\em split annotations}~\cite{palkar+:splitannotations}) is sufficient to capture a wide variety of equivalences, and for substantially more complex ops, e.g. convolutions, scatter and gather, reshapes, and others.